MassimoC/bicep-aci-locust/README.md

 # Deployment
 - create a resource group.
-- run the az deployment command
+- run the az deployment command to target the bicep orcestrator file (00main.bicep) specifying the following parameters.
     - appId : prefix to name the different artifacts.
     - targetHost : hostname of the loadtest target
     - nrOfWorkers : number of locust workers [default value: 4]
     - environment [default value : dev]
     - randomizeLocation : whether to randomize the locations of the locust workers [default value : true

+The locust master and all the support artifacts (storage account, deployment scripts, etc..) are created in the same location of the resource group.

 ```
 $rgname = 'rg-laodtest'